I tested the top DVD selling apps and websites so you don’t have to.

 That stack of old DVDs doesn’t have to be a dust collector anymore.

-- If you want the absolute best price, start by scanning your collection with Bonavendi.
+- If you want the absolute highest price for your whole collection, start by scanning all your barcodes with Bonavendi to find the best vendor.

-- If you just want a fast and convenient way to sell a big box of movies, use a buyback site like Ziffit.
+- If you just want a fast and easy way to sell a big box of movies with free shipping, use a trusted buyback site like musicMagpie or World of Books.

-- And if you need cash this afternoon, your best bet is a local used bookstore.
+- And if you need cash this afternoon for local sales, your best bet is a local used bookstore or Facebook Marketplace.

 You now have all the information you need to choose the best place to sell your used DVDs for the most money!